 But for those who are currently, or have been, or are about to go through something similar, this might be helpful in a let’s-get-real kind of way.

 It was a good thing they kept me in the hospital overnight after my hemorrhoid surgery because my surprise back injury required a powerful narcotic for the pain, more than this procedure normally would have required.
-[See: What I Don’t Want To Tell You (About My Cancer) – Part II: The Surgery] They administered intravenous dilaudid, an industrial-strength opioid, stronger (milligram per milligram) than morphine.
+They administered intravenous dilaudid, an industrial-strength opioid, stronger (milligram per milligram) than morphine.
 I was grateful for the blissful night of sleep.
 Healing requires solid rest.

 However, it was also a tactical error to receive as much dilaudid as I did.
 As remarkable as this drug was for addressing my pain, it was also extremely constipating.
 Shortly after noon the next day, they discharged me.
 I hadn’t pooped yet.
-In fact, I hadn’t pooped since the previous morning.
+In fact, I hadn’t pooped since the previous morning before my surgery.
 This was not typical for me.
 I expressed my concern, but they assured me I’d be fine.
 They were full of shit.
 But not as full of it as I was.
-If I’d known what was coming, I would have insisted on staying put until I’d had my first proper b.m.
+If I’d known what was coming, I would have insisted on staying put until I’d had my first proper bowel movement.

 My surgery was Friday morning and I was actually hungry for solid food by Friday night.
 I had several small meals on Saturday while still in the hospital and then a little something here and there at home.
 I reluctantly ate some breakfast late Sunday morning, although I was already feeling mildly impacted.
 But it wasn’t until Sunday afternoon (more than 48 hours after my last bowel movement) that my body finally said, “Before anything else goes in, something’s got to come out.”